Invasive Species: Aiming for Zero Damage in the Mediterranean

 Against a backdrop of globalized trade, climate change, and the increasing vulnerability of ecosystems, the issue of invasive species has become a major concern.
 To better understand this phenomenon and explore possible solutions, the Bar des Sciences is hosting an event titled “Invasive Species: Aiming for Zero Damage in the Mediterranean.”

-- Jean-François Agnèse is a research director at IRD specializing in fish population genetics.
+- Jean-François Agnèse is a research director at the IRD specializing in fish population genetics.
 He studies the various factors influencing the evolution of these populations in their natural habitats at the Institute of Evolutionary Sciences in Montpellier (ISEM – IRD, CNRS, University of Montpellier).

-- Carole Kerdelhué is a research director at INRAE and deputy director of the Center for Biology and Population Management (CBGP – INRAE, CIRAD, Institut Agro, IRD, and the University of Montpellier).
+- Carole Kerdelhué is a research director at INRAE and deputy director of the Center for Biology and Population Management (CBGP—INRAE, CIRAD, Institut Agro, IRD, and the University of Montpellier).
 Her research focuses on population ecology and evolutionary genetics; she specializes in forest insects and studies cases of biological invasions.

 - Jean-Pierre Rossi is a research director at INRAE within the Center for Biology and Population Management (CBGP – INRAE, CIRAD, Institut Agro, IRD, and the University of Montpellier).
 His research focuses on the ecology of forest insects and the impact of climate change on phytosanitary risks associated with biological invasions.